ukpabik/CryptoChat/README.md

 **CryptoChat** combines real-time communication with live cryptocurrency data and AI-powered responses.
 The application is designed to be scalable and efficient, using a PostgreSQL database for persistent storage and Google Generative AI for advanced crypto-related queries.

+You can access the live application here: [CryptoChat](https://cryptochat-frontend.vercel.app).

 ## Features

 - **Real-Time Chat**: Users can send and receive messages instantly.